vamsi-krishna-tech/cybersecurity-portfolio/README.md

 # Welcome to My GitHub Portfolio

 My name is **Vamsi Krishna**.
 I am a motivated and detail-oriented individual with a strong interest in cybersecurity.
 With a background in programming and software development, I have developed analytical skills that enable me to assess complex security challenges effectively.
 I am passionate about protecting sensitive information and ensuring the safety of digital environments.
-Completing **Google Cybersecurity Certificate** equiped me with the necessary skills to pursue an entry-level position in cybersecurity.
+Completing **Google Cybersecurity Certificate** equiped me with the necessary skills to pursue career in cybersecurity.
 I am eager to contribute to projects that enhance security and safeguard people’s digital lives.

 ## About Me